 The cake is a super easy one to make.
 A bit like a brownie, I make it all in one pan.
 First off melt the butter and pour into the baking tin.
 Sprinkle with sugar then add the ground cherries.
 You can then use the same pan to melt the butter, sugar and chocolate together.
 Then beat in the eggs.
 Sift in the flour and finally stir in the yoghurt.
 Spoon it out to cover the ground cherries then bake.

 The photos, taken with a flash, have really not done this cake justice.
 It was really pretty with the golden ground cherries making a great contrast to the lusciously dark cake.
 We had this warm, fresh from the oven and served with cream for dinner.
 In fact, now I’ve made it a few times, we always have the first slice warm as a pudding for dinner.

 It’s completely delicious and equally delicious the next day cold.
 My chief taster and ground cherry fan was particularly impressed.
 The cake vanished with remarkable rapidity.
 I’ve discovered that ground cherries go particularly well with chocolate and I have made this ground cherry upside down cake again and again.
 Why don’t more people grow ground cherries I wonder?

 - Gooseberry upside-down cake

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make this chocolate ground cherry upside-down cake, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.